bardsley/merseysidelatinfestival/README.md

 When we have time
 -----------------
-- [ ] Stripe integration for passes
+- [x] Stripe integration for passes
 - [ ] ticket upgrades
+- [ ] Human assisted table optimisation, human says these people must sit here and the magic places everyone else

 Last Meeting